 Don’t fight the power of Fika.
 Certain hours of the day, offices and streets are less full because everyone is having a coffee and cinnamon bun!
 Don’t expect a table at a full café to open anytime soon because people tend to take their time when having Fika.
 Efficiency is definitely important in business and life in Sweden, just not during Fika!
 Once you embrace the daily tradition, you’ll definitely find yourself craving a kanelbulle at 3pm.

 Don’t assume that tube you picked up is toothpaste, it could be anything!
 Swedes package a lot of food and pastes in tubes that look just like toothpaste tubes.
 Don’t assume that carton of “milk” you quickly grabbed from the dairy section is actually milk.
 Swedes sell a thicker more yogurt like version in cartons that look identical to milk cartons.
 Don’t try to decipher pictures on labels, that jam that you think is raspberry could be almost any flavor.
 When in doubt, ask!

 I walked past many local Swedes on my very first day, suitcase in hand, smiling at everyone.
 I was surprised to not see anyone smile back, let alone even make eye contact.
-I remember thinking how rude people must be.
-While most people are extremely willing to help you with directions or identify the name of something, small talk is almost non existent between strangers in Sweden.
+I remember thinking about how rude people must be.
+While most people are extremely willing to help you with directions or identify the name of something, small talk is almost non-existent between strangers in Sweden.

 Written by Ritika Maltani

 Ritika Maltani is a Singaporean citizen.
 She lived all over the world.
 She graduated from the University of Miami, and she hopes to pursue a career in teaching or law.
 She took a gap year to travel and decided to live in Stockholm with her boyfriend for a while.
 She loves reading, writing, great food and trying new things.